-"Hardware Hacking" is a term referring to either the modification, cannibalization or combination of new and/or old technologies to create something different, in order to solve a problem, make more affordable, convey an idea, art, experiment, tinker or just for the fun.
+Hardhack is a term referring to the modification, cannibalization or the combination of new and/or old technologies, methods or ideas to create something different, in order to solve a problem, to improve or make more affordable.

 This cosmic ray detector works by detecting muons which are a by-product of cosmic rays hitting our atmosphere.
 It detects these muons using Geiger Muller tubes - the very same type of detector used in a Geiger counter to measure radiation.
 However, this detector uses 18 Geiger Muller tubes that are arranged in an XY array of 9 tubes oriented on an X-axis and 9 tubes on a Y-axis.